-The developments above demonstrate that the approaches proposed in our previous work 1 and 2 are complementary in developing a control configuration at the network level, that is both economically optimal and has good dynamic performance.
+The developments above demonstrate that the approaches proposed in our previous work1 and2 are complementary in developing a control configuration at the network level, that is both economically optimal and has good dynamic performance.

-The controlled outputs in the configuration illustrated in Figure 6 were selected based on economic considerations, that is, i) the active constraints in the optimization calculations, and ii) the variables that ensure a minimum loss in the presence of disturbances.
+The controlled outputs in the configuration illustrated in Figure 6 were selected based on economic considerations, that is, (1) the active constraints in the optimization calculations, and (2) the variables that ensure a minimum loss in the presence of disturbances.
 The input-output pairings are based on the time scale that each controlled output evolves in, and on the manipulated inputs available in the respective time scale.